Skip to main content

 ]

-You can mix MCP tools with function tools in the same tools array for hybrid setups.
+You can use MCP tools alongside regular function tools in the same request:

 {